The localization spectral sequence in the motivic setting: Poset (co)homology

 \subsection{Interpretation of poset cohomology as homotopy limit}

 We will now consider the abelian category of representations of the finite poset $P$, i.e., the category $(\KMMod)^P$ of functors from $P$ viewed as a category to the category of $\KM$-modules.
 Since $\KMMod$ is abelian, it admits finite limits, so we have a limit functor $\lim_P : (\KMMod)^P \to \KMMod$, which is right adjoint to the constant functor $\KMMod \to (\KMMod)^P$; since it has a left adjoint, it is left exact, and we may consider the right derived functor $\Rlim_P : D((\KMMod)^P) \to D(\KMMod)$.
 In anticipation of the next section, we will call it homotopy limit and denote it by $\holim_P$.
-We now prove and discuss the following interpretation of the complexes $C^\bullet(x)$.
+We now prove and discuss the following interpretation of the complexes $C^\bullet(x)$ (see also \cite{tosteson} for a similar discussion).

 \begin{prop} For $x\in P$ we denote by $\KM_x$ the representation of $P$ defined by $\KM_x(y)=\KM$ if $y=x$ and zero otherwise.
 We have a canonical isomorphism in $D(\KMMod)$:

 \end{prop}

 In order to compute the functor $\holim_P$ we introduce convenient $\lim_P$-acyclic representations of $P$.
 For $x\in P$ and $M\in \KMMod$, we let $M_{\leq x}\in(\KMMod)^P$ denote the representation given by $M_{\leq x}(y)=M$ if $y \leq x$ and zero otherwise, the transition morphisms being the identity of $M$ or zero.